rbstrachan/python/README.md

 ## Notes
 ### Styling Your Code
-Sytling your code helps with readability.
+Styling your code helps with readability.
 This is especially important in Python.
 To keep your code neat and tidy, you should;
 1. Use four spaces per indentation
 1. Keep your lines below 80 characters
 1. Use single blank lines to visually seperate individual groups of code